edgedb/easy-edgedb/chapter8/index.md

 }
 ```

 Then we will make a `Ship` type to hold them all.
-As we saw in this chapter, a `Ship` object can move on its own without anyone alive on it so we won't make its sailors or crew `required`.
+As we saw in this chapter, a `Ship` object can move on its own even if all of its sailors and crewmen are dead, so we won't make its sailors or crew `required`.

 ```sdl
 type Ship {